smithy-lang/smithy/docs/source/spec/core/selectors.rst

     * - ``>``
       - Matches if the attribute value is greater than the comparison value.

+        The following selector matches shapes with an :ref:`httpError-trait` value that is greater than `500`:

         .. code-block:: none
-            :caption: Matches shapes with an :ref:`httpError-trait` value that is greater than `500`
-            :name: selector-greater-than-example

             [trait|httpError > 500]
     * - ``>=``